Always nice: VEMT CEO Jeroen Nas has been awarded to be the most influential CEO in the Amsterdam Marketing Technology-segment…

 The Context of Shopping Insights

-As a retailer, you are facing serious challenges in 2016.
+As a retailer, you are facing serious challenges.
 Not only should you solve how you are going to offer your products omni-channel (and now for real), or how you deal with the increasing fluidity of mobile shoppers, or if you should implement the latest fads around beacons and other in-store sensors, but the underlying necessity for all of this to work well is a well functioning customer data infrastructure.
 You just cannot handle any of the other challenges without recent and detailed customer data.

 For classic retailers, the availability of customer data leads to insights.
 For active retailers, data can lead to (automated) actions, influencing the behavior of these customers.
 If you don’t have a loyalty program collecting real-time and continuous data about your customers, then you have a real issue that is growing by the day.
 Google alleviates that issue a bit by offering you insights in what shoppers are searching for.
 These insights can be seen as a new data source for active retailers.